-In a recent Medium story, I made this contention:
+In a piece I wrote some time ago, I made this contention:

 The issue for college students now is not so much “Can I admit my needs?:” but, given these needs, “What do I do now?”
 If we borrow the language of a 12-step program, many students take the first step of freely admitting their powerlessness, that their lives have become unmanageable, even that they are faced with insanity.
 But few take the next step, the faith step, believing that a Power greater than myself can restore my sanity. (from “How, Then, Shall We Live?” by Tony Roberts)

-This post sparked a wonderful response from Howard Chang:
+This post sparked a thoughtful response from Howard Chang:

 Tony, I read your piece.
 I liked how you highlighted the improvements that have taken placed in mental health care in college campuses since the 80s and posed the question, “What next?” to students after they have taken the first step.
 However, I think students who are unbelievers often don’t actually even take the first step.
 They recognize they have a problem, but they don’t admit that they are powerless to overcome it.
 In fact, I think their atheism commits them to the idea that they can resolve their problems if they get the right help from others… that there is no need for a Higher Power to help them; their hope is in this life only, and in what others can offer them and what they can offer themselves.
 Therefore they can’t believe they are powerless — they believe that their power comes from themselves and from others, and trust in this power to help them overcome their problems.

 You make excellent points.
 I think you are spot-on from the vantage point of Truth.
 From the vantage point of Relativism, though there are many who would claim to have higher powers other than God.
 I went to an AA meeting not long ago and the leader actually said, “Your higher power can even be that doorknob over there, as long as you have one and it isn’t yourself.”